tsmatz/nlp-tutorials/Readme.md

 # Natural Language Processing (Neural Methods) Tutorials

-These are Python examples to learn fundamental neural methods for Natural Language Processing (NLP).
-Each notebooks describe fundamental ideas for each architectures.
+This repository consists of Python examples to learn fundamental neural methods for Natural Language Processing (NLP).
+All notebooks describe fundamental ideas for each architectures.

 In the former part, I'll discuss about embeddings.<br>
 In the latter part, I'll focus on language model, and finally discuss how and why the widely used transformer architecture matters.

-I recommend you to run these examples on GPU-utilized machine.

 1. [Primitive Embeddings (Sparse Vector)](./01_sparse_vector.ipynb)
 2. [Custom Embedding (Dense Vector)](./02_custom_embedding.ipynb)